nleobandung/culinary-critique/README.md

 # Culinary Critique

-_Culinary Critique_ is a **MERN Stack** web application that allows UCLA students to review and rate campus dining halls.
+_Culinary Critique_ is a web application that allows UCLA students to review and rate campus dining halls.

 ## Table of Contents